 What happens to interest earned from the funds held by the FE?

 All payments held by the FE are required to be in non-interest bearing accounts.
 There is no interest earned in any of the accounts held by the FE.

 Payments from the ACH are earned incentives under a performance contract.
 These are not federal or state grants or awards, and therefore an organization is not required to include them on their SEFA (Schedule of Federal Expenditures) report.
 We recommend that partners consult their own legal or finance teams for guidance on how to categorize the funds or any other reporting questions.
-For more information, you can read the entire HCA Contract* and Special Terms and Conditions.

 Who is considered the payer on the 1099 form?